COVID-19 Medicago's Development Programs

 The photos below were taken using an electron microscopy to illustrate the similarity of Medicago's Coronavirus VLP with a wild-type SARS-CoV-2 virus:

-Depending on ongoing discussion with regulatory authorities, Medicago expects to initiate human trials by this summer (July/August 2020) for its COVID-19 vaccine candidate, with the objective of completing the development program and submitting a dossier to authorities by the end of next year (November 2021).
+Medicago has started on November 12th, 2020 the phase 2/3 of the clinical development of its COVID-19 vaccine candidate, with the objective of completing the development program and submitting a dossier to authorities by the middle of 2021.
 This research is being partially funded by the Governments of Canada and Quebec.

 In addition to the vaccine program, Medicago is using its technology platform to develop antibodies against SARS-CoV-2 in collaboration with the Laval University's Infectious Disease Research Centre.
 These SARS-CoV-2 antibodies could potentially be used to treat people infected by the virus.
 This research is being partially funded by the Canadian Institutes for Health Research (CIHR).